Next stop:

 With a conference scheduled for Ocotber in Seville, Claudia and I took the opportunity to plan a few days in the city, where flamenco was born and where millions of tourists go every year to soak in the vibrant Spanish culture and breathtaking historical sights.

-Below you will find some essential information and a handy 3-day itinerary in this beautiful city.
+Below you will find some essential information and a handy 3-day itinerary about what to see in Seville.
 We’d love to hear your ideas in the comments box so we can make this itinerary as complete as possible!

 3-Day Itinerary